 - Create semi-annual reports regarding membership and website-use statistics.

 Section 9.
 The Immediate Past-President shall serve a two year term.
 The term follows fulfillment as President and upon the election of an incoming President.

 - Serve as advisor to the incoming President on matters related to the organization.

-- Serve as a member on the Research Development Grant committee, assist the President in publicizing the grant, receive and notify applicants, forward submitted grant applications to the committee for review, and field inquiries about the grant.
+- Oversee the Research Development Grant committee.
+This includes publicizing the grant, receiving and notifying applicants, forwarding submitted grant applications to the committee for review, and fielding inquiries about the grant.

 Section 10.
 The WSIC Editor shall serve for four years.
 The term commences at the beginning of the current editor's third year (Also see Article IX)

 - The editor's main responsibility shall be overseeing publication of three volumes of Women's Studies in Communication.
 Most volumes shall consist of four issues.
 With the approval of the Executive Committee, the editor may prepare special issues.

 To meet this responsibility, the editor shall: